 This is important because some breeds are more independent and quite content to spend their days alone with minimal attention.
 While you don't want an overprotective PTSD dog, you also don't want to be paired with a canine who never wants to spend any time with you.

 The Importance of an ESA Letter for Your PTSD Dog

 You might encounter some trouble if you require a service dog but want to live in a place that doesn't allow pets.
-However, service dog and emotional support animal owners are protected by the ADA, and are allowed to have their service animal in a domestic living situation that wouldn’t otherwise allow threats, so long as the dog does not cause harm or property damage.
-In order to ensured you are protected, it is important to acquire a legitimate ESA Letter that states your right to an emotional support animal.
+However, service dogs and emotional support animal owners are protected by the ADA and are allowed to have their service animal in a domestic living situation that wouldn’t otherwise allow threats, so long as the dog does not cause harm or property damage.
+To ensure you are protected, it is important to acquire a legitimate ESA Letter that states your right to an emotional support animal.

 Get an ESA Letter for Your ESA Dog

 At Pettable, we understand how difficult it can be to motivate yourself to seek help when things are tough.